Positional Attention: Expressivity and Learnability of Algorithmic Computation: Related work

 \section{Related work}

-\textbf{Empirical:} Several studies focus on the empirical aspects of training neural networks to execute algorithms, achieving promising results in OOD generalization.
-Notable examples include \citet{yan2020neural, ibarz2022a, diao2023relational, bevilacqua2023neural, engelmayer2024parallel, rodionov2023neural}.
-However, all these works rely on some form of additional supervision during training, with some differing in the type of supervision employed.
-Specifically, \citet{rodionov2023neural} leverages problem-specific information within a self-supervised training framework, whereas the other studies utilize intermediate labels to guide the learning process.
-For instance, \citet{engelmayer2024parallel} demonstrates that using intermediate labels derived from parallel algorithms leads to better performance for parallelizable tasks.

-From the perspective of OOD generalization, most works focus on length generalization \citep{velivckovic2022clrs, minder2023salsa}, i.e., testing on longer inputs, with a few exceptions addressing graphs with different connectivity distributions \citep{georgiev2023beyond} as well as graphs with varying sizes, edge weights, and connectivity patterns \citep{tang2020towards}.
-In the context of value generalization, \citep{klindt2023controlling} shows how simple neural network models fail to learn to sum two numbers in a way that generalizes to larger values.
-In length generalization, some studies employ digitization schemes, such as binary numbers or tokenization \citep{kaiser2016neural, lee2024teaching, shen2023positional, ruoss2023randomized}, which can also imply value generalization.
-However, these operations are typically restricted to processing only two numbers, and the values involved are all integers.
-In contrast, our work operates on real numbers and supports processing multiple elements simultaneously instead of just two.

-While some research, such as \cite{kazemnejad2023the}, investigates the role of different positional encodings in length generalization, to the best of our knowledge, no existing work examines the use of positional attention within the context of neural algorithmic reasoning.
-The closest formulation to the positional Transformer architecture presented in \Cref{sec:arch} is the position-based attention proposed by \cite{schmidt2023bridging}, but it is used in the context of neural machine translation.
+\textbf{Empirical:} Several studies focus on the experimental aspects of training neural networks to execute algorithms.
+Notable examples include algorithms operating on common data structures, such as lists (e.g., sorting, binary search) and graphs (e.g., shortest paths, connected components) \cite{yan2020neural, tang2020towards, velivckovic2022clrs, ibarz2022generalist, bevilacqua2023neural, engelmayer2023parallel, georgiev2023beyond, minder2023salsa, diao2023relational}.
+Additional research on combinatorial optimization tasks using graph neural networks and Transformers offers further insights into algorithmic learning in structured domains~\citep{vinyals2015pointer, prates2019learning, joshi2019efficient, bai2020learning, selsam2019guiding, karalias2020erdos, gasse2019exact, cappart2023combinatorial, velickovic2023everything}.
+Recent studies have also explored the broader algorithmic capabilities of Transformer-based models, shedding light on their potential for general algorithmic reasoning~\citep{deletang2023neural, butoi2025training, barbero2025round}.
+A parallel stream of research has focused on performing arithmetic operations (e.g. addition, multiplication) \cite{kaiser2016neural, klindt2023controlling, shen2023positional, lee2024teaching, ruoss2023randomized}.
+Specifically, \citet{rodionov2023neural} leverages problem-specific information within a self-supervised training framework, whereas the other studies use intermediate labels to guide the learning process.
+For example, \citet{engelmayer2024parallel} shows that using intermediate labels derived from parallel algorithms leads to improved performance.
+While some research, such as \citet{kazemnejad2023the}, investigates the impact of different positional encodings across several tasks, to the best of our knowledge, no existing work examines the use of positional attention within the context of neural algorithmic reasoning.
+The closest formulation to the positional Transformer architecture presented in \Cref{sec:arch} is the position-based attention of \citet{schmidt2023bridging}, but it is used in the context of neural machine translation.